 - Beeswax: Creates a protective barrier over the skin, and acts as an emulsifier to incorporate all the ingredients in the recipe. (buy here).

 - Best essential oils for dry and neglected hands: Rose, Geranium, Patcholi, Lemon, Sandalwood, Carrot or Carrot Seed.
-Carrot Seed has a high natural SPF, so including this essential oil will protect your hands from the sun too (buy here).
+Carrot Seed has a high natural SPF, so including this essential oil will protect your hands from the sun too.
+It doesn’t replace sunscreen, but it does help. (buy here)

 - 1 Tablespoon Sweet Almond oil